-- Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties. - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning. - The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
+- Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties, working with outside agencies and other professionals where needed. - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning. - The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
 Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in the command of English or arises from special educational needs.